-The harmful effects of alcohol on the human body are increasingly well known: today, a very comprehensive new study from Oxford shows it in all its evidence.
-Genetic analysis (very large-scale) suggests that alcohol consumption dramatically accelerates aging by shortening telomeres.
+The harmful effects of alcohol on the human body are increasingly known: today, a new, very complete study from Oxford shows this in all its evidence.
+Genetic analysis (really large-scale) suggests that alcohol consumption dramatically accelerates aging, shortening lifespans. telomeres.

-These results are of absolute importance, if you consider that alcohol is one of the most used recreational substances (but let's also say drugs): for this reason, evaluating its precise impact on health has always been a goal of research.
-Currently, from the various studies already published we know that alcohol permanently damages DNA, directly causes cancer, contributes to cognitive decline and premature dementia and can "age" brain performance for up to 10 years.
-It didn't even need proof of biological aging, did it?
+Results of absolute importance, if you consider that alcohol is among the most used recreational substances (but let's say drugs): this is why evaluating its precise impact on health has always been an objective of research.
+Currently, from the various studies already published we know that alcohol permanently damages DNA, directly causes cancer, contributes to cognitive decline and early dementia and can "age" the performance of the brain for up to 10 years.
+We didn't also need proof of biological aging, right?
 I mean, that beer will never taste the same again to me.

 Alcohol, direct damage to telomeres

-Telomeres are sequences of DNA that act as "plugs" at the ends of chromosomes.
-A fraction of these “junk” sequences are lost with each cell division and eventually telomeres wear out enough to impact functional DNA.
-This causes the cell to stop dividing, which is why telomere length contributes to many of the biological markers of aging.
+Telomeres are sequences of DNA that act as “caps” at the ends of chromosomes.
+A fraction of these “junk” sequences are lost with each cell division, and telomeres eventually wear out enough to impact functional DNA.
+This causes the cell to stop dividing, which is why telomere length contributes to many of the biological indicators of aging.

-In the new study, researchers from Oxford Population Health examined the link between alcohol consumption and telomere length using data from more than 245.000 people.
+In the new study, researchers at Oxford Population Health examined the link between alcohol consumption and telomere length using data from more than 245.000 people.
 The team used a genetic technique known as Mendelian randomization (MR), which evaluates changes in certain genes.
-In this case, of course, they looked at genes known to be related to alcohol consumption and disorders.
+In this case, obviously, they looked at genes known to be related to alcohol use and disorders.

 The results